stkent/stkent.github.io/_posts/2018-04-06-really-rounded-polygons.md

   <img src="/assets/images/really-rounded-polygons-cornerpatheffect-degenerate.png" style="max-width: 400px" />
 </div>

-As far as I can tell, there's no easy way to predict what this degenerate shape will look like ahead of time.
+As far as I can tell, there’s no easy way to predict what this degenerate shape will look like ahead of time.

 The relevant native code from [SkCornerPathEffect.cpp](https://android.googlesource.com/platform/external/skia/+/android-8.0.0_r4/src/effects/SkCornerPathEffect.cpp){:new_tab} is below[^2].
 For each line in the original path, the essential steps are: